-The US Food and Drug Administration is responsible for ensuring the safety and effectiveness of new drugs and medicines before they are marketed to the public.
+The FDA is responsible for ensuring the safety and effectiveness of new drugs and medicines before they are marketed to the public.
 To achieve this, the FDA reviews various types of data and information submitted by sponsors, including pharmaceutical companies, drug manufacturers, independent investigators, and more.

 The data that must be submitted includes preclinical data, results from animal studies, and results from clinical trials.
 The FDA also inspects the facilities where drugs are manufactured and conducts ongoing monitoring of medicines once they are on the market.